CSNW/ampersand-workshop/readme.md

 - create a new project folder, name it whatever you want and put `{"name": "wolves-client"}` in a `package.json` file in the root (this project is the main part of the &yet training and is part of a futuristic drama involving mad scientists and wolf attacks)
 - npm install mocha using the `--save-dev` to autopopulate package.json (see [npm install docs](https://www.npmjs.org/doc/cli/npm-install.html))
 - create a `tests` folder w/ a `main_view_tests.js` file that describes a "main view" (we haven't created this yet) -- the main view 'should render the text "Some Text"' (see [Mocha: Getting Started](http://mochajs.org/#getting-started) for an example)
-- the test should require MainView from `../views/main_view.js` (Node.js [require docs](http://nodejs.org/api/modules.html#modules_modules)), instantiate it with no arguments, call `render()` on the view and finally, use Node's [assert](http://nodejs.org/api/assert.html#assert_assert) to verify that the text in the view's `el` equals "Some Text" (you'll need to require assert at the top of your file, it's included in node so you don't have to `npm install` it).
+- the test should require MainView from `../views/main_view.js` (Node.js [require docs](http://nodejs.org/api/modules.html#modules_modules)), instantiate it with no arguments, and finally, use Node's [assert](http://nodejs.org/api/assert.html#assert_assert) to verify that the text in the view's `el` equals "Some Text" (you'll need to require assert at the top of your file, it's included in node so you don't have to `npm install` it).

 *Note:* Instead of installing jQuery for `$(el).text()`, use `el.textContent`, it's in the HTML standard & is supported by IE9+ (IE's `el.innerText` is non-standard & isn't supported by FF).
 If you really need IE8 support, there's a robust `textContent` polyfill at https://github.com/shawnbot/aight.